iliasch-dev/tuberipper/README.md

   <img width="128" height="128" alt="image" src="https://github.com/user-attachments/assets/919c7d97-831c-4b2f-8163-8cef67cd18b3" />
 </div>

 Tuberipper monitors a list of YouTube channels and automatically downloads their latest videos or livestreams as MP3 files.
 It uses Selenium to navigate YouTube, `yt-dlp` to download and extract audio, and PostgreSQL to track what has already been scraped so nothing is downloaded twice.
 A lightweight web UI lets you manage channels, toggle scraping preferences, and configure the run schedule.
 Notifications are sent via Pushover when a new rip completes.
+You may used it along with a web app player like Audiobookshelf.

 ## How it works